NikosAlexandris/i.landsat8.swlst/archive/i.landsat8.swlst.md

 #### Split-Window Algorithm

-A class implementing the split-window algorithm for Landsat8 imagery
-Inputs:

--   The class itself requires only a string for 'landcover' which is:
-    1.  a fixed land cover class string (one from the classes defined in the FROM-GLC legend)
-    2.  a land cover class code (integer) one from the classes defined in the FROM-GLC classification scheme.

--   Inputs for individual functions vary, look at their definitions.

-Outputs:

--   Valid expressions for GRASS GIS' r.mapcalc raster processing module
--   Direct computation for... though not necessary, nor useful for GRASS GIS modules directly?

-##### Details

 The algorithm removes the atmospheric effect through differential atmospheric absorption in the two adjacent thermal infrared channels centered at about 11 and 12 microns.
 The linear or non-linear combination of